know-cujojs/know/promises/003-async-programming-2.md

 Now that we've restored call-and-return and removed callbacks from our function signatures, we need a way to handle failures.
 Ideally, we'd like to use try/catch/finally, or at least something that *looks and acts just like it* and works in the face of asynchrony.

-In Part 3, we'll put the final piece of the puzzle into place, and see how to model try/catch/finally using Promises.
+In Part 3(*link forthcoming*), we'll put the final piece of the puzzle into place, and see how to model try/catch/finally using Promises.